Banana Allergy in Babies – Symptoms and Treatment

 The first food that most parents introduce as the first food to their babies is the humble fruit, the banana.
 Babies love its sweet taste; moreover, it is an extremely nutritious fruit packed with vitamins and nutrients.
 However, not all babies can eat bananas as they may be allergic to them.
 If your infant exhibits skin rashes, gastric disturbances, or respiratory problems, it may indicate an allergy.
 It is advisable to consult your paediatrician in such cases.
 In this post, we will explore the potential reasons for banana allergy in a baby, their symptoms, and the steps you can take to manage the situation.
 Let’s learn more about this allergy and how to deal with it.

-What Is Banana Allergy?
+What is a Banana Allergy?

 A banana allergy is an allergy to certain proteins present in bananas.
 Your baby will have a banana allergy if his immune system is hypersensitive towards a specific protein found in it.
 If he is allergic to bananas then this means that once he consumes it, his body will attack the food to protect the digestive system by sending out white blood cells.
 This can provoke an external allergic reaction in your baby.
 The symptoms of this allergy include a rash, diarrhoea, vomiting, or in severe cases, anaphylaxis.
-Most parents ask if a banana allergy is common in babies?
+Most parents ask if a banana allergy is common in babies.
 The answer to this is that it depends on a child’s immune system.
 However, food allergies are quite common among young children.